lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 		  will enable and disable the export.
 Log file will be exported as **rdx_logbook.txt**.
 		* **Configuration terminal (HS)** When tapped the serial configuration terminal is opened, access to the configuration menu and functions can be made using a terminal program configured for the USB serial port of the board.
+		* **Web based configuration tool** When tapped a connection with the configured WiFi AP is started and an internal web server initiated, using it status information is shown and configuration parameters can be changed.
 		* **FT8 QSO reset**.
 When tapped the firmware will reset the current QSO status back to idle, effectively cancelling it.
 Even if enabled no log will be generated.